mysource2020/samples/README.md

 mmapv3 demo packet mmap v3, this is a recv implementation of ubuntu.

-ffsler demo capturing nic raw packet, analyse、match domain and redirect to proper web page or 404 page.
+firefilter demo capturing nic raw packet, analyse、match domain and redirect to proper web page or 404 page.

  You are welcome to adopt the library if you find it useful.